FingerlessGlov3s/OPNsensePIAWireguard/README.md

     1. `Description - "Don't let traffic headed for VPN out the WAN"`
     1. `Match local tag = NO_WAN_EGRESS`
     1. Save this rule
+    1. Repeat for other WAN interfaces, if you have a dual WAN setup, for most people this is not needed.
 1. `Firewall - Rules - LAN` (Or whatever interface has VPN rules)
     1. Edit the rule where the gateway is the VPN tunnel
     1. Click `Advanced features Show/Hide`